-Do you see yourself earning hefty bonuses and emptying the company’s warehouse in the course of an impressive selling spree?
-However bad the economy gets, being a strong sales person will always be in demand.
+Do you have the ‘gift of the gab’?
+Perhaps you are the persuasive sort that can convince your friends that trekking through the Antarctic would be great fun.
+If so then a career in sales could be for you.
+Being a strong sales person will always be in demand.
 The top people have a deep understanding of their products, know how to relate to their customers and – in all probability – have that charming sales patter down to a fine art.
 As fans of The Apprentice will know, Alan Sugar simply can’t get enough of people who can swap products for cash, and he’s not the only one.

 We often hear about ‘born salespeople’.
 It’s certainly true that there’s a particular, outgoing personality that’s a key requirement when it comes to doing the job well, but that’s not to say that sales technique isn’t a skill you can develop and improve.
 That’s where sales training – both on a business-wide and individual level – can become a key factor in the success of a company and of an individual.
-If you bring in significantly more than the company pays you, after all, few bosses will be complaining!
+After all if you can bring in significantly more than the company pays you, your boss will be your biggest fan.

 Courses are varied, both in price and cost, and picking the correct one is a case of matching your needs or the company’s needs to the specific content on offer.
 Many industries have their own specialised training courses, and while these may be a little more expensive, the precise skills learnt along the way could prove very helpful for those with more targeted ambitions.
 Colleges such as Griffin College in Dublin and CMI College for example, offer a range of training programmes, with Griffin College offering a course focused specifically on the development of telephone sales skills..